dialog-semiconductor/BLE_SDK6_examples/ble_burst_adv/Readme.md

 ### Initial Setup

-    - Build and download the example using the Keil IDE.
-Run the example using the Keil debugger and observe busrts of advertising events using of the following:
+1. Build and download the example using the Keil IDE.
+2. Run the example using the Keil debugger.
+3. Observe busrts of advertising events using of the following:
         * Montor UART debug output.
         * Monitor current consumption using the Power Profiler found within the SmartSnippets Toolbox.
         * Montior transmitted advertising events using an Smart Phone App such as LightBlue.